How to Use a Glass Bottle to Make a Unique Snack Platter

 The results are interesting, and you can even add other decorative things to your parties or gatherings.

 - Empty glass bottle

 - Natural soap or detergent

 - Wax paper or fiber paper

 If you can remove it by hand, that’s great.
-But there’s almost always some pieces that are stuck on afterwards, meaning you’ll have to pour some warm water and natural detergent in a bowl.
+But there’s almost always some pieces that are stuck on afterward, meaning you’ll have to pour some warm water and natural detergent in a bowl.